gherkin-lint/gherkin-lint/README.md

 [![npm Version][7]][8]
 [![Coverage Status][9]][10]

-Uses [Gherkin](https://github.com/cucumber/gherkin-javascript) to parse feature files and runs linting against the default rules, and the optional rules you specified in your `.gherkin-lintrc` file.
+`pickle-lint` Uses [Gherkin](https://github.com/cucumber/gherkin-javascript) to parse feature files and runs linting against the default rules, and the optional rules you specified in your `.gherkin-lintrc` file.

+`pickle-lint` is forked from [gherkin-lint](https://www.npmjs.com/package/gherkin-lint) and  aims to improve the code quality and documentation of the project.
+This project will solve the [issues](https://github.com/vsiakka/gherkin-lint/issues) that have been open for more than 6 months.
+If `gherkin-lint` is maintained again, `pickle-lint` will try to be merged into `gherkin-lint`.

 ## Installation
 ```
-npm install gherkin-lint
+npm install pickle-lint

 ```